Koppelman formulas on affine cones over smooth projective complete intersections: Introduction

-in the sense of distributions on $X$. \end{thm}
+in the sense of distributions on $D$. \end{thm}

 Note in particular, if $d \leq N-1 = n+\nu-1$, then \eqref{eq:dbarlp} holds in the important case $p=2$.
 By \cite[Corollary~3.3]{Kol}, the condition $d \leq N-1$ means precisely that $X$ has canonical singularities, which is an important class of singularities in the minimal model program.
+As we explain below, this result is indeed optimal with respect to the condition on $d$ in the case $p=2$, since the $\dq_w$-equation is not solvable for $(0,n-1)$-forms if $d \geq N$.

 Another extension of the $\dq$-operator is the minimal closed extension, i.e., the strong extension $\dq_s^{(p)}$ of $\dq_{sm}$, which is the graph closure of $\dq_{sm}$ in $L^p_{0,q}(D) \times L^p_{0,q+1}(D)$, so $\varphi \in \Dom \dq_s^{(p)} \subset L^p_{0,q}(D)$, if there exists a sequence of smooth forms $\{\varphi_j\}_j \subset L^p_{0,q}(D)$ with support away from the singularity, i.e.,